Skip to main content

 Stats Dashboard

-Administrators and owners see a summary row at the top of the Pipeline board with four key metrics for the current month.
+Administrators and owners see a summary row at the top of the Pipeline board with four key metrics.
+These totals are org-wide (or office-scoped) counts across the whole pipeline — they do not change as you switch tabs or page through the table.

-The number of clients successfully enrolled in an ACA plan since the first of the current month.
+The all-time count of clients enrolled in an ACA plan through the pipeline.

 The stats dashboard is visible only to users with the Admin or Owner role.
 Case managers and standard agents see the pipeline table only.